lagnajeet/ImageJ-MJ2-Plugin/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;return tryPlugIn("HandleMJ2Files_", path);<br>
 }<br>

-The reading speed for this plug-in on an i7-4790 CPU running at 3.6GHz was about 30 to 35 MBPS i.e. it will read a 250MB file in about 7 to 8 seconds.
+The pluging has the settings ti change the number of threads it uses to process the file.
+The settings can be accessed undet he plugins menu in ImageJ or FIJI.
+A maximum of 20 threads can be set.
+The deafault value is 6.
+The reading speed for this plug-in (with 6 threads) on an i7-4790 CPU running at 3.6GHz was about 30 to 35 MBPS i.e. it will read a 1GB file in about 30 to 35 seconds.

 Lagnajeet Pradhan